Lamb scores 19, Hornets rout Cavaliers 126-94

 Cavaliers: Were outrebounded 49-28. … Kyle Korver had 11 points, with three 3-pointers.

-Hornets: Owner Michael Jordan took in the game courtside, sitting at the end of the Hornets’ bench. … The owner of the other major sports franchise in the city, the NFL’s Carolina Panthers, also attended the game. … Nic Batum had nine points, eight assists and seven rebounds in a balanced effort.
+Hornets: Owner Michael Jordan took in the game courtside, sitting at the end of the Hornets’ bench. … David Tepper, the owner of the other major sports franchise in the city, the NFL’s Carolina Panthers, also attended the game.

 UP NEXT